sjentsch/lsjDocs/Ch11/Ch11_tTest_06.rst

 ---------------

-When introducing the theory of null hypothesis tests, I mentioned that there are some situations when it’s appropriate to specify a *one-sided* test (see section :ref:`The difference between one-sided and two-sided tests
+When introducing the theory of null hypothesis tests, I mentioned that there are some situations when it is appropriate to specify a *one-sided* test (see section :ref:`The difference between one-sided and two-sided tests
 <one_vs_twosided_tests>`).
 So far all of the *t*-tests have been two-sided
 tests.
 For instance, when we specified a one sample *t*-test for the grades in